 Mar Mikhael (Armenia Street)

 Mar Mikhael is ground zero for those asking, “Can you drink alcohol in Lebanon?”
 This former quiet neighborhood is now a high-density bar district.
+You can find everything from dive bars to the best rooftop bars in Mar Mikhael along this strip.

 • Anise: Takes cocktail culture seriously.